mikedoubintchik/wordpress-post-modal/README.md

 2.0.3: Bug fix for if visual composer installed active 2.0.4: Works with all custom post types
 2.0.5: Fix link when only slug is used
-2.1: Add legacy method with fallback, admin notices, remote notice
+2.1: Add legacy method with fallback, admin notices, remote notice, added support for buddypress profiles